Santorini: Tourism

 The expansion of tourism in recent years has resulted in the growth of the economy and population.
 Santorini was ranked the world's top island by many magazines and travel sites, including the Travel+Leisure Magazine, the BBC, as well as the US News.
 An estimated 2 million tourists visit annually.
-In recent years, Santorini has been emphasising sustainable development and the promotion of special forms of tourism, the organization of major events such as conferences and sport activities.
+Santorini has been emphasising sustainable development and the promotion of special forms of tourism, the organization of major events such as conferences and sport activities.

 The island's pumice quarries have been closed since 1986, in order to preserve the caldera.
 In 2007, the cruise ship MS Sea Diamond ran aground and sank inside the caldera.
-As of 2019, Santorini is a particular draw for Asian couples who come to Santorini to have pre-wedding photos taken against the backdrop of the island's landscape.
+As of 2019, Santorini is popular with Asian couples who come to the island to have pre-wedding photos taken against the backdrop of the landscape.